Mullvad Review: Quick Expert Summary

 In my tests, Mullvad VPN maintained fast speeds while connected to local and most distant servers, allowing me to browse, stream, make VoIP calls, and torrent large files without any issues.
 I had an average reduction in speed of 70%, but my colleague in the US only experienced a 17% drop in speeds, which ranks among some of the fastest VPNs out there.

 But Mullvad VPN isn’t perfect.
-While it works with Netflix and is sometimes able to access BBC iPlayer, Mullvad VPN can’t access Hulu, Amazon Prime, and other streaming services.
+Although it works with Netflix and sometimes BBC iPlayer in the UK, Mullvad VPN doesn’t work with other streaming services.
 Also, split-tunneling isn’t available on macOS, and there is no 24/7 live chat support.

 Mullvad VPN offers an affordable flat monthly rate no matter how long of a payment plan you choose, and it backs each purchase with a 30-day money-back guarantee.